open-webui/open-webui/location/setup/README.md

 	echo your_personal_access_token | docker login ghcr.io -u your_github_username --password-stdin

-[http://localhost:3000](http://localhost:3000) probably works before running because Docker starts on your computer's startup.

 ### We built from modelearth/projects and pushed to datascape

 We built Docker locally from modelearth/projects.
 Run this in your local "projects" folder (The first command takes about 10 minutes for the build.)

-Alternatively, you can use "latest" instead of "main" in the first two commands if you have a newer version than the main one.

 	docker build -t modelearth/projects:main .
 	docker tag modelearth/projects:main ghcr.io/datascape/projects:main